-During the last F8 conference, Facebook announced the upcoming updates in Messenger.
-The app will be lighter and simpler to use.
-It will be “designed to build closer connections between customers and companies”.
-According to our CTO, “the changes are going in the right direction because Messenger is crude”.
-Take a look at the most important updates, which will take place on the 15th of August.
+During the last F8 developer conference, Facebook announced the upcoming changes in Messenger.
+The app will be lighter and more user-friendly, “designed to build closer connections between people and businesses”.
+According to our CTO, “the changes are going in the right direction because Messenger is clunky”.
+We list and comment on the new improvements to keep you informed about Facebook’s regular updates in its flagship app.

 Thanks to this button, we can see our click results or choose the option to share another message.
 I cannot answer what motivated Facebook to make such a decision.
 And I hope that it’s only a temporary measure, which will lead to an improved chatbot sharing functionality.

 So far, Messenger extensions SDK allowed brands and programmers to share website content directly within Messenger.
 Now, developers can generate a link using the WebView context.
 This enables users to copy such links and share them directly inside the app’s messaging window.

 Furthermore, you’ll no longer be able to use Share to Messenger SDK to share links and media from your apps to Messenger.
 You might need to make changes to the apps.
 Users will be able to share content with Messenger using the native sharing features built into their devices.

 Messenger Codes, which were a great solution both in terms of design and usability, disappear forever.
 To scan QR codes with the help of m.me links, users have to use the native features built into their smartphones.
 The app’s camera will be simplified so it will no longer support scanning Messenger Codes.

 I get the feeling that it’s all happening at the moment when more brands decided to use Messenger Codes and when users started to understand how they work.
 This functionality is not disappearing forever, but the turn towards QR codes means going back to the past.